 In conducting this analysis, you should ask questions that aim to reveal whether there is duplication or whether some existing projects might not be better combined for the sake of efficiency or even halted completely.

-You should also assess the overall risk of the project portfolio as a whole by comparing the probability of technical success against the anticipated benefit from the project.
+You should also assess the overall risk of the project portfolio as a whole.
+You can do this by comparing the probability of technical success against the anticipated benefit from the project.
 Remember to have a good communication process in place so that all the key variables are thoroughly discussed.

 3. Ensure Alignment